notofonts/noto-docs/src/miniarticles/NotoSansLycian.md

 # Noto Sans Lycian

-Noto Sans Lycian is a unmodulated (“sans serif”) design for texts in the historical Lycian script.
+Noto Sans Lycian is a unmodulated (“sans serif”) design for texts in the historical European _Lycian_ script.

 Noto Sans Lycian has multiple weights, contains 34 glyphs, and supports 33 characters from the Unicode block Lycian.